Lavu Sri Krishna Devarayalu

 Lavu Sri Krishna Devarayalu (born 29 April 1983) is an Indian politician and a parliamentarian.
 He previously served as the Member of 17th Lok Sabha from YSRCP and currently as the Member of 18th Lok Sabha from TDP, representing Narasaraopet.
 He also serves as the Vice Chairman of Vignan University.

 Early life and education

 Krishna was born on 29 April 1983.
 He is the child of Lavu Rathaiah and Lavu Nirmalamma.

-He studied Media studies from La Trobe University, Australia and university of California, Santa Barbara.
+He studied Media studies from La Trobe University, Australia and University of California, Santa Barbara, USA.

 Political career

 Sri Krishna Devarayalu Lavu is a first time member of parliament who contested the 2019 general elections.
 He won the seat by securing 51.83% of the vote and by a margin of 1,53,978 votes.
 He served as a member of the erstwhile Human Resources Development Standing Committee.
 Since 2021, he has been a member of the Committee of Public Undertakings, Committee on Education, Women, Children, Youth and Sports and Consultative Committee on Animal Husbandry, Dairying and Fisheries.